H3cth0r/wrapc.co/README.md

     - There are syntax errors stile.
     - add functions wrapping
     - Add a default constructor when class has no constructor.
+    - Fix typing, to manage spaces between pointers and references.
 - Create C grammar wrapper